Skip to main content

 • Volume Spikes: When did most trading happen?

-• Support/Resistance: Price levels that seem to hold
+• Support/Resistance: Price levels the market keeps returning to

 Chart Patterns